 We can draw four broader conclusions from the results.
 First, the asset management industry is unlikely to lead the charge in improving the aggregate ES performance of firms.
 Most investors do not place significant weight on ES objectives beyond what is required to improve financial returns, nor do they believe that firms are systematically underinvesting in ES.
 This may explain why academic research generally finds that SI has a limited impact on companies' ES performance (see Heath et al. (2023) for a causal study and Kölbel et al. (2023) and Gosling (2024) for overviews).
-This need not be because asset managers are greenwashing, but because they are bound by fiduciary duty and believe that most companies are investing in ES optimally.
+This need not be because asset managers are shirking, but because they are bound by fiduciary duty and believe that most companies are investing in ES optimally.
+Relatedly, a criticism of empirical studies finding limited impact is that they are specific to a given setting or only concern visible ES impacts.
+Our results, however, suggest that the asset management industry is not set up to create ES impact unless it is consistent with shareholder value.

-The second is that differences between traditional and sustainable investors are smaller than commonly believed.
+The second conclusion is that differences between traditional and sustainable investors are smaller than commonly believed.
 Both types recognize fiduciary duty and the priority of financial returns, with similarly low proportions willing to sacrifice financial returns for ES performance or to vote for ES proposals that are even slightly negative for shareholder value.
-Both face ES-related constraints that affect their portfolio composition.
+Both face ES-related constraints that affect their portfolios.
 Many of their beliefs are also similar.
 Both types rank ES performance low relative to other value drivers, yet over three quarters of both view at least some ES issues as financially material.
 Both often tilt their portfolios based on ES performance to improve risk-adjusted returns, and both engage with companies to improve ES performance.
-Empirical studies on the effectiveness of SI often focus on funds labelled as "sustainable" or "responsible," or compare them to funds without such labels.
+Empirical studies on the effectiveness of SI often compare funds labelled as "sustainable" or "responsible" to funds without such labels.
 However, the performance of explicitly sustainable investors may not be representative of the performance of sustainable investing.
 Some funds with sustainable labels do not incorporate ES into stock selection for financial reasons or engage on ES performance; many funds without such labels do both.

-Third, there is large heterogeneity of beliefs, and of actions driven by beliefs, which does not polarize neatly across traditional vs. sustainable lines.
+Third, there is a large heterogeneity of beliefs, and of actions driven by beliefs, which does not polarize neatly across traditional vs. sustainable lines.
 For example, 45% of traditional investors expect good ES performers to deliver positive alpha, 44% no alpha, and 11% negative alpha.
 These beliefs affect behavior, with believers in ES outperformance much more likely to use ES performance in stock selection and engage with companies on ES.
 This contrasts prior research that attributes differences in investor behavior to different preferences, and suggests that it may be fruitful to incorporate heterogeneous beliefs into models of sustainable investing.
-For asset owners, it is important to understand that whether portfolio managers act as "traditional" or "sustainable" depends more on their investment beliefs and ES constraints than how their fund is labelled.
+For asset owners, it is important to understand that whether portfolio managers act as "traditional" or "sustainable" depends more on their beliefs and ES constraints than how their fund is labelled.

 The final conclusion is the need to better understand how asset managers reflect, or fail to reflect, their asset owners' preferences.
-Riedl and Smeets (2017), Giglio et al. (2024) and Heeb et al. (2023) provide evidence that many retail investors care about ES performance.
+Riedl and Smeets (2017), Giglio et al. (2024), and Heeb et al. (2023) provide evidence that many retail investors care about ES performance.
 The vast majority of traditional and sustainable asset managers, however, prioritize financial returns.
 ES performance affects their investment decisions because of ES constraints, or because they view it as a predictor of returns.
 It is an open question whether self-selection of asset owners with different preferences to managers with different beliefs and constraints achieves asset owners' ES objectives, particularly given the difficulty of observing beliefs.